 Seat Swap Requests: What Would You Do?

-As I first asked in this article on Friday, May 10, 2013 with regard to seat swap requests aboard airplanes: what would you do?
+Many people responded in the Comments section of this article that was originally published on Friday, May 10, 2013 which is about an issue that has occurred for many years with regard to seat swap requests aboard airplanes: what would you do?

-Many people responded in the Comments section of that article, which is about an issue that has occurred aboard airplanes for many years; and even though that article is greater than two years old, seat swapping has arguably become more prevalent due to the perceived cramming of more passengers onto fuller airplanes these days due to consolidation and mergers of airlines — as well as a supposedly improving economy.
+Swapping seats has arguably become more prevalent due to the perceived cramming of more passengers onto fuller airplanes these days as a result of the consolidation and mergers of airlines over the years — as well as a supposedly improving economy.

 Neither airline reservations systems nor passengers are perfect.
 Flights become full.
 Passengers may not perform their due diligence in securing desired seats — or perhaps there was a swap of equipment which led to the separation of two people traveling together, which inevitably leads to the seat swap request.